Željko Petrović: Den Bosch and Waalwijk

 Petrović joined FC Den Bosch in 1992 while his father was living in nearby Heusden as a guest worker.
 This circumstance seemed to be a deciding factor in his move to Den Bosch, as it was widely regarded that he could have easily played for a more competitive team.
 Den Bosch director Chris van der Laar commented that Petrović was "too good for Den Bosch".
 In spite of Petrović's good reception, Den Bosch struggled in the 1992–93 season and ended up relegated back to the second tier at the end of the season.
-After a 5–0 loss against Feyenoord in May 1993, Den Bosch coach Hans van der Pluijm noted that "[Petrović] is playing three classes better than the rest of the team."
+After a 5–0 loss against Feyenoord in May 1993, Den Bosch manager Hans van der Pluijm noted that "[Petrović] is playing three classes better than the rest of the team."
 He was eager to join RKC Waalwijk in 1994.
 It was at this club which he excelled as an attacking right-back, and he scored 13 goals in total of 2 seasons before joining Dutch giants PSV Eindhoven in 1996.

 PSV

 Petrović joined PSV Eindhoven in the summer of 1996.
-He was a regular starter during the 1996–97 season, when PSV won the Eredivisie that season under coach Dick Advocaat.
+He was a regular starter during the 1996–97 season, when PSV won the Eredivisie that season under manager Dick Advocaat.
 In his second season at the club, however, he proved a difficult player to manage and he was also involved in a spat with team captain Arthur Numan.
-Towards the end of Petrović's time at PSV, coach Advocaat was critical of his smoking habits.
+Towards the end of Petrović's time at PSV, Advocaat was critical of his smoking habits.
 In the fall of 1997, Petrović accepted a lucrative offer from the Urawa Red Diamonds, which estranged him from the rest of the club.
 He insisted that he did not wish to leave PSV, but that the offer could not be ignored since ten of his relatives were living off of his money in Yugoslavia.
 Petrović played a total of 35 games for PSV.
 He played his last game for PSV on 5 November 1997, in a Champions League match against Newcastle United at St James' Park.